codyaustun/benchmark/results/SUBMISSION.md

   on public cloud infrastructure.
 Computed as `trainingTime * costPerHour`
 - `latency`: [Inference tasks only] Reported in milliseconds.
 Time needed to classify one image
 - `batchThroughput`: [Inference tasks only] Reported in images / second.
-Throughput obtained while classifying any 8192 image subset of the CIFAR10 test dataset
+Throughput obtained while classifying all 10,000 images in the CIFAR10 test dataset
 - `accuracy`: Reported in percentage points from 0 to 100.
 Accuracy of model on CIFAR10 test dataset.
 - `timestamp`: Date of submission in format `yyyy-mm-dd`
 - `logFilename`: [Optional] URL pointing to training / inference logs